calvinchankf/CCKFNavDrawer/README.md

+### Thank you guys so much for all your support.
+The project has been discontinued.
+Thank you.

 CCKFNavDrawer
 =============
 CCKFNavDrawer is a custom navigationController implementing sliding menu on IOS, which aims to provide [Android Navigation Drawer](http://developer.android.com/design/patterns/navigation-drawer.html) for developers to make it on IOS.